PlexDevelopment/Website/docs/customization/config.md

     name: "MasterBuilder World"
     entry:
       permission: "plex.world.masterbuilderworld.enter"
-      requiredLevels:
-        - "Rank.OP"
       message: "<red>You do not have permission to enter this world."
     modification:
       permission: "plex.world.masterbuilderworld.modify"
-      requiredLevels:
-        # Title has no "minimum", so this will have to be their title
-        - "Title.MASTER_BUILDER"
       message: "<red>You do not have permission to modify this world."
     gameRules:
       - "doWeatherCycle;false"